Tstolarz/clean_drifter_data/README.txt

 2. Removes duplicate time stamps
 3. Resamples the data to be on the hour at T 00:00
 4. Removes duplicate times again if needed
-5. Exports individual netcdf files for each ID of drifter in the civ
+5. Exports individual netcdf files for each ID of drifter in the csv

 Installation: